 We believe all doctors and nurses need the right training to make sure people with a learning disability get the best possible healthcare.

-The Government's announcement is an important first step in helping to change this.
+The Government's commitment to introduce the Oliver McGowan mandatory learning disability and autism training for all health and social care staff is an important step in helping to change this.

 Since we launched our Treat Me Well campaign in February 2018, we've called loud and clear for nurses and doctors to get the training they urgently need.